niti-go/Battleship-in-OCaml/README.md

   ships in attempt to sink their fleet.
 Players must also win various minigames in order for their turns to be effective.

-  In addition to utilizing functional programming, this project provided experience in momdular programming, unit testing, and version control.
+  In addition to utilizing functional programming, this project provided experience in modular programming, unit testing, and version control.

 ## Usage